Shoulder Injuries

 Types of Maritime Shoulder Injuries

-The shoulder serves an important function for the arm giving it a full range of motion so that we can perform all kinds of tasks.
+The shoulder serves an important function for the arm, giving it a full range of motion so that you can perform all kinds of tasks.
 Though cosmetically your shoulder seems to take up a relatively small percentage of surface area, it is actually made up of three major bones, 10 major muscles, and multiple tendons, nerves, and ligaments.
 Each individual part can become irritated, torn, or broken if proper safety measures are not taken.
 Due to the hard labor involved in the industry, the most common maritime shoulder industries include:

 - Torn rotator cuff